sydneypython/python.sydney/src/pages/speak.md

 ---
 # Speak at Sydney Python

 Speaking at a meetup is a great way to be involved in the local Python community.
-We welcome speakers of all experiences, including first time presentors.
+We welcome speakers of all experiences, including first time presenters.

 We're a friendly and welcoming community, and we're actively looking for new speakers and ideas.